 In every way, guinea pigs are similar to us humans.
 The same can be applied to the accumulation of gases in our bodies.
-If you ever heard a strange sound coming from a guinea pig followed with a smell you probably figured out exactly what happened.
+If you ever heard a strange sound coming from a guinea pig followed by a smell, you probably figured out exactly what happened.

 Can guinea pigs fart?
-Yes, of course, guinea pigs can fart.
-Guinea pigs are very similar to people and farting can occur when we least expect it.
+Guinea pigs can fart.
+They are very similar to people and farting can occur when we least expect it.
 The most common reason for farting is bloat and gases produced during the digestive process in our stomach.
-The same applies to guinea pigs, as their intestines function almost the same as ours.
-If you’ve heard a quiet or even a loud fart coming from your guinea pig cage, that’s probably your guinea pig farting.
+If you’ve heard a quiet or even a loud fart coming from your guinea pig cage, that’s probably your guinea pig.

 Causes of Gas and Bloat in Guinea Pigs

-What causes your guinea pig to become bloated?
-Well, the first reason is already mentioned.
-The excessive gas buildup in intestines, which can potentially be fatal.
-This causes the guinea pig’s belly to become bloated and can produce a gut-wrenching pain.
 However, there is another cause for this and it’s far more dangerous – intestinal twisting (volvulus).
 Intestinal twisting is a condition where the intestines twist and cause intestinal blockage.
-This state is VERY dangerous and can disrupt normal digestion process in the stomach.
+This state is very dangerous and can disrupt the normal digestion process in the stomach.

 Other noticeable signs include: